Smoked Salmon Pasta

 The sauce should be done about the same time the pasta is done.
 If you get done earlier with it than the pasta, take it off the heat.

-4 Once the pasta is done, and before draining the pasta, scoop out one cup of the pasta cooking liquid and reserve.
-Drain the pasta and add it to the skillet with the sauce.
+5 Add pasta, some pasta cooking liquid, smoked salmon, toasted pine nuts, parsley, zest to sauce: Drain the pasta and add it to the skillet with the sauce.
 Add back some of the pasta cooking liquid to the pasta if it is a little dry.
 Add the smoked salmon, toasted pine nuts, parsley, and the remaining lemon zest.
 Season with freshly ground black pepper.